linroger/Wealth-of-Nations/Financial Engineering/A Guide to Duration DV01 and Yield Curve.md

 Figure 1 - Macaulay Duration for Two Year Annuity
 This shows the Macaulay duration as the fulcrum or balance point on a balance beam, with weights representing the present value ofcash flows.
 "PV' is the present value ofthe cash flow.
 Time" is the maturity ofthe cash flow.
 The Macaulay Duration is shown at the fulcrum.

 The equality (or near-equality) in the values of modified and Macaulay duration can be a valuable aid to intuition.
 Macaulay duration will always be less than the maximum maturity (equal only for a single cash flow, i.e. a zero-coupon bond, as seen in table 1 and the definition in equation 2).
 This means we can often make a rough guess at the Macaulay duration and from that infer a rough value for the modified duration.
-For example a ten year bond will have Macaulay duration somewhat but not dramatically less than 10 years, and so the modified duration will be somewhat less than. $10\%$ .
-In table 1 we can see that the ten year bond has a Macaulay duration of 8.5 years and a modified duration of. $8.4\%$
+For example a ten year bond will have Macaulay duration somewhat but not dramatically less than 10 years, and so the modified duration will be somewhat less than $10\%$ .
+In table 1 we can see that the ten year bond has a Macaulay duration of 8.5 years and a modified duration of $8.4\%$

 Macaulay duration is useful as an aide for intuition but in measuring price sensitivity we must use either modified duration or DV01.
 In many cases one can use either, converting between them using equation (5) depending on the needs of the problem.
 Generally, managers of real-money long-only portfolios use modified duration while managers of trading and derivatives portfolios tend to use Dvo1.
 Modified duration is well-suited for long-only portfolios, where risk and return can be. measured as a percent of portfolio value, while Dv01 is more suited to portfolios where the present value of the portfolio may be zero and measuring risk in dollar or absolute terms is more convenient..